-SVS is co-producing ShakesBEERience, the popular “a pub, a pint, and a play” series of FREE Shakespeare staged readings directed by John McCluggage, former associate artistic director at San Jose Rep. Since its start in 2013, ShakesBEERience has regularly included numerous performers familiar to SVS audiences.
-Our partnership began with a performance in March at ShakesBEERience’s regular home, Cafe Stritch in downtown San Jose.
+SVS co-produces ShakesBEERience, the popular “a pub, a pint, and a play” series of FREE Shakespeare staged readings, directed by John McCluggage, former associate artistic director at San Jose Rep. Since its start in 2013, ShakesBEERience has regularly included numerous performers familiar to SVS audiences.
+Our partnership began with a performance in March, 2019 at ShakesBEERience’s regular home, Cafe Stritch in downtown San Jose.

 Professional actors will unpack the language in a playful, unique, and accessible way in an easy-going, and entertaining environment while you drink, eat and generally have a good time!
 Whether you come for the whole staged reading, or just stay for one scene, the ShakesBEERience you have is up to you.